sparklingdataocean/gh-pages/_posts/2017-09-17-word2vec2graph.markdown

 <p>
 <h3>Word2Vec Cosine Similarity Function</h3>
-Now we want to see how words are connected with other words.
+Now we want to use Word2Vec cosine similarity to see how words are connected with other words.
 We will create a function to calculate cosine similarity between vectors from the Word2Vec model</p>
 {% highlight scala %}
 import org.apache.spark.ml.linalg.DenseVector
 def dotDouble(x: Array[Double], y: Array[Double]): Double = {